stutijindal11/Car-Parking-Sensor/README.md

 A sensor is mounted at the back of the car.
 It detects the distance by sending electromagnetic pulses through a transmitter, reflected by an obstacle.
 The sensor is connected to the HC-SR04 module.
 This module works on a 5V DC supply and the standby current is less than 2mA.
 It transmits an ultrasonic signal, picks up its echo, measures the time elapsed between the two events and outputs a waveform whose high time is modulated by the measured time which is proportional to the distance.

-The microcontroller accepts this signal, performs necessary processing and displays the corresponding distance on the 16x2 LCD.
+The microcontroller accepts this signal, performs necessary processing and displays the corresponding distance on the `16x2 LCD`.
-If this distance is less than 20 centimetre, a buzzer is sound.
+If this distance is less than 20 centimetre, a `buzzer` is sound.

 ### Design
-* Make `TRIG` pin of the sensor high for 10 microseconds.
+* Make `Trigger` pin of the sensor high for 10 microseconds.
 This initiates a sensor cycle.
 * 8 x 40 kHz pulses will be sent from the transmitting transducer of the sensor.
 * The `Echo` pin on the sensor goes from low to high.
 * The 40 kHz sound wave bounces off the nearest object and returns to the sensor.